-The Modeling the Future of Food in Your Neighborhood Study (foodNEST 2.0) is a project of the Mary Ann Swetland Center for Environmental Health at Case Western Reserve University, School of Medicine.
-It is conducted in partnership with multiple stakeholders from diverse sectors in Greater Cleveland.
-Working together, this team developed a Menu of Actions focused on potential leverage points for jumpstarting community driven food system changes that lead to:
+The Modeling the Future of Food in Your Neighborhood Study (foodNEST 2.0) is conducted in partnership with multiple stakeholders from diverse sectors in Greater Cleveland.
+Working together, this team developed a Menu of Actions focused on potential leverage points for jumpstarting community-driven food system changes that lead to:

 - Communities that are strong in body, mind, and spirit.

-Our approach recognizes that community driven food system changes must be led by the leadership that already exists within communities.
+Our approach recognizes that community-driven food system changes must uplift leadership that already exists within communities.
 With this in mind, several opportunities have been created to ensure this work is being facilitated by those who are impacted the most by the inequities existing in neighborhoods across Cleveland.

 Community Leadership Development Principles